 Marc is listed in the 2012 and the four years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business for Intellectual Property: Trademark & Copyright.
 Chambers noted that Marc Lieberstein has "tremendous business savvy and is tenacious in his work ethic," according to his clients (2012).
 He was also recognized as a New York “Super Lawyer” in Intellectual Property by Super Lawyers magazine in 2015 and the five years immediately preceding, and, for the last five years, Marc was named a Top 100 New York Metro "Super Lawyer" in Intellectual Property.
-He is listed in the 2015 and the four years immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+He is listed in the 2016 and the five years immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 In 2013, Marc received the Lexology Client Choice Guide - International 2013 Award and is the sole winner in the Intellectual Property: Copyright category for New York.
 He has been recognized as an "IP Star" in 2013, 2014 and 2015 by Managing Intellectual Property magazine.
 Marc was recommended by Legal 500 US in 2015 for Copyright.

 The International Trademark Association (INTA) honored Marc with the Volunteer Service Award (VSA) in the Advancement of Committee or Subcommittee Objectives category.
 The VSAs recognized Marc in 2015 for providing exemplary volunteer service to INTA.
 As a member of INTA’s Alternative Dispute Resolution Committee’s Neutral Standards & Measurement Subcommittee, Marc made a tremendous impact by volunteering both his time and expertise to support the Association’s goals and objectives.
 Marc is a recipient of the 2015 Commitment to Justice Award presented by Her Justice recognizing his pro bono work in representing a client who sought help in terminating her arranged marriage.
 Through skillful negotiation, without any court intervention, Marc secured for the client a divorce on terms very favorable to her and to her children.
 He is a recipient of the Kilpatrick Townsend 2014 Pro Bono Justice Award.
 Marc is also a recipient of the 2015 Cardozo Law School Alumni of the Year Award recognizing Marc's leadership and dedication to Cardozo Alums and students.